-Yuval Malinsky, CEO of Vigorous Mind, has had broad experience in software development and the business of healthcare technology in the U.S., Europe, and Israel.
+Yuval Malinsky, CEO of Vigorous Mind, has had broad experience in software development and technology for healthcare in the U.S., Europe, and Israel.
+Yuval has been the Principal Investigator on multiple NIH-funded grants in the areas of technology for brain wellness and care for persons with dementia.
+He has been invited to speak nationally and internationally on brain wellness and on robotics in healthcare.
 He was founder and CEO / Managing Director of three software and software services companies and has worked as a business consultant to Fortune 500 companies and academic institutions.
-Malinsky was a mentor at MIT Venture Mentoring Service for five years and taught a graduate course in Emerging Technologies in Healthcare at Northeastern University.
+Yuval was a mentor at MIT Venture Mentoring Service for five years and taught a graduate course in Emerging Technologies in Healthcare at Northeastern University.
 He holds a MBA from INSEAD in Fontainebleau, France and a B.A. in Computer Science and Economics from Bar-Ilan University in Israel.

 Daphna Malinsky, Ph.D., is the Director of Cognitive Psychology for Vigorous Mind.
 She is a psychologist with more than 20 years of clinical experience in assessing children and young adults with cognitive difficulties and supporting their learning and cognitive growth.
 She is trained in school psychology and neuropsychology.
 Dr. Malinsky received her Doctorate from Boston College, writing her dissertation on Dyslexia.
 In her work with Vigorous Mind, Dr. Malinsky implements her knowledge of cognitive and neuropsychology in developing training regimens that exercise a wide range of cognitive skills.